-Thanks to #bakingscience, two dozen tests, a careful blend of ingredients, and a little baking magic, we’ve got the perfect Vegan Chocolate Chip Cookies
+Thanks to #bakingscience, over two dozen tests, a careful blend of ingredients, and a little baking magic, we’ve arrived at the perfect Vegan Chocolate Chip Cookies

 Table of Contents: